-Following are things that you have to cite, including an example of each and the reason why.
+The following are things that you have to cite, including an example of each and the reason why:

-In Act I Scene II, Bevolio says "One pain is lessen'd by another's anguish."
-CITE IT
+Example: In Act I Scene II, Bevolio says, "One pain is lessen'd by another's anguish."

-If you say "I find these three elements to be crucial in understanding the sixth Cello suite." and John Doe wrote of those precise three elements before.
-CITE IT
+Example: If you say, "I find these three elements to be crucial in understanding the sixth Cello suite," and John Doe wrote of those precise three elements before, CITE IT.

-If you reference research that you did with other people, CITE IT
+Example: If you reference research that you did with other people, CITE IT.

-Why?
-Paraphrasing isn't just messing with the sentence until it is unrecognizable.
-It means putting others' ideas within your larger context, while still atributing ideas and conclusions to their rightful creators
+Reason: Paraphrasing isn't just messing with the sentence until it is unrecognizable.
+It means putting others' ideas within your larger context, while still attributing ideas and conclusions to their rightful creators.